 Depending on how many things you have in your morning basket, you could divide the subjects up by day – or “loop” them.
 For example, on Monday you could do the essentials (read-aloud, devotional, journaling, whatever is important for your kids to do daily…) and then only do art related things in your basket!
 Tuesday, the essentials and music.
 Wednesday, the essentials and math or geography.
 You get the idea!

 There are so many great resources and ideas for morning baskets in your homeschool!
-My friend, Pam, is well-known for her morning time ideas and goodies.
-Check out her website here and grab her book here.

 To get you started with some great ideas to fill your basket (or shelf), here’s a list of morning basket ideas for your homeschool!